This topic describes how to troubleshoot issues related to Hive jobs.

 Solution:

-• Solution 1: If data in the Hive table of the old EMR cluster is temporary data or test data, change the path of the Hive table to an Object Storage Service (OSS) path and run the drop table or drop database command again to drop the Hive table or database.
+Solution 1: If the data in the Hive table is temporary or test data, you can try to modify the path of the Hive table to an OSS path and then call the drop table or drop database command again.

 -- Hive SQL